Chemistry- Master of Science, Doctor of Philosophy

 160 Hughes Laboratories, 513-529-2813

 The department has B.S./M.S., M.S., and Ph.D. programs in analytical chemistry, biochemistry, chemistry education research, inorganic chemistry, organic chemistry, and physical chemistry, as well as in interdisciplinary areas such as biophysical chemistry, molecular biology, structural biology, materials chemistry, and nanotechnology.
 These programs are well supported by an active staff, excellent teaching and research facilities, and a full range of instrumentation.

 The Department of Chemistry & Biochemistry houses a collection of magnetic resonance instrumentation not found at most universities.
-Among these instruments are 6 NMR spectrometers and 4 EPR spectrometers, and they include an 850 MHz solution NMR spectrometer and a multi-frequency pulse EPR.
+Among these instruments are 6 NMR spectrometers and 4 EPR spectrometers, and they include an 850 MHz solution NMR spectrometer and a multi-frequency pulsed EPR.
 Additional information regarding our NMR, EPR, and Mass Spec facilities can be found at http://miamioh.edu/cas/academics/departments/chemistry-biochemistry/research/instrumentation/index.html.

 Admission Requirements & Application Procedures